Education in Rwanda: 2012 to 2016

 Since 2012, under the new Education Sector Strategic Plan (ESSP 2013–2015), focus has shifted from increasing 9YBE access and enrollment to improving quality and relevance of schooling as well as increasing access to secondary level schooling with the introduction of the 12 Year Basic Education (12YBE) policy, making schooling fee-free up to upper secondary.

 In 2015, the Government of Rwanda introduced a new language-in-education policy that designated Kinyarwanda as the medium of instruction for the first three years of primary school (P1–P3), while English was to be used from Primary 4 onward and throughout secondary and tertiary education.

 This change aimed to strengthen early literacy in the mother tongue before transitioning to English for higher grades.

 2019 to present

 In December 2019, the Government of Rwanda revised its language-in-education policy, declaring that English would be used as the medium of instruction at all levels of education, including in lower primary (P1–P3).

 This marked a reversal of the 2015 policy that had reintroduced Kinyarwanda as the teaching language for the first three years of primary education.

 The directive was issued by the Ministry of Education through an official communiqué on 2 December 2019.

+As a member of the Commonwealth of Nations, Rwanda officially adheres to Commonwealth English (British English) conventions in education.
+The national curriculum, developed by the Rwanda Basic Education Board (REB), mandates standard British spelling and grammar (e.g., colour rather than color, centre rather than center).